Contractors describe scant pre-launch testing of U.S. healthcare site

 Healthcare.gov is the online web portal for a federal health insurance marketplace that contractors described as one of the most complicated large-scale IT systems in existence.

-The 4-1/2-hour hearing before the House Energy and Commerce Committee marked the first full-length public airing over the problematic rollout, giving lawmakers the chance to piece together what went wrong at the beginning of a six-month enrollment period expected to draw at least 7 million enrollees for 2014.
+The 4-1/2-hour hearing before the House Energy and Commerce Committee marked the first full-length public airing over the problematic rollout, giving lawmakers the chance to piece together what went wrong at the beginning of a six-month enrolment period expected to draw at least 7 million enrolees for 2014.

 "This is not about blame - this is about accountability, transparency, and fairness for the American public.
 The broken promises are many," said Representative Fred Upton, the Michigan Republican who chairs the committee.

-"We still don't know the real picture as the administration appears allergic to transparency and continues to withhold enrollment figures," Upton said.
+"We still don't know the real picture as the administration appears allergic to transparency and continues to withhold enrolment figures," Upton said.

 The Department of Health and Human Services and the White House have largely declined to disclose information about the problems plaguing the system.
 It cost nearly $400 million to build, according to the Government Accountability Office.